PER 110 - Wellness (3)

 Students will study basic water safety skills; develop intermediate level swimming and water safety skills; be able to analyze and modify swimming skills using movement principles for improved effectiveness; develop a swimming fitness and exercise program; and acquire knowledge and skills to be safe in water environments.
 Not more than six hours of credit in physical education activities may be counted toward the requirements for a bachelor's degree.

-Activities offered include dance and gymnastics.
+Activities offered focus on physical activity and/or fitness activities.
 Not more than six hours of credit in physical education activities may be counted toward the requirements for a bachelor's degree.

 PER 232 - Motor Learning (3)

 Students will study the central factors that make up the best approach to the acquisition of motor skills, while leading physical activities in a variety of settings.
 Topics include basic concepts of motor learning, development of motor responses, the nature of motor learning, feedback, timing, information processing, transfer of learning, perception, personality and performance, motivation, and practice conditions.
 The topics will focus on principles of human performance and principles of skill learning and how to integrate these principles in real life situations.
 For each major topic, guiding principles for the physical education and recreation leaders are presented.

 Prerequisites: PER 200; PER Majors, or Recreation & Sports Programming or Athletic Coaching Minors; or permission of the instructor.

 The course will include appropriate surveillance techniques and prevention of injuries at aquatic facilities.
 The participants will become proficient at rescue skills and the use of first aid and CPR techniques.
 Students will develop the skills to recognize emergency situations and respond effectively.

 Prerequisite: 500 yard continuous swim, and permission of instructor